 A special joy for Sr. Mary was the opportunity to travel to Croatia in 1982.
 She learned more about her family background there, and practiced speaking and writing in Croatian.

-Outside of the classroom, Sr. Mary has shared her exceptional artistic, culinary and gardening talents in numerous ways; she has a great sense of beauty and proportion—in choosing colors, arranging flowers or a room, in setting a table or in cooking and serving food.
-She reads the latest cookbooks and was able to make things grow, even when no one else could.
+Outside of the classroom, Sr. Mary shared her exceptional artistic, culinary and gardening talents in numerous ways; she has a great sense of beauty and proportion—in choosing colors, arranging flowers or a room, in setting a table or in cooking and serving food.
+She read the latest cookbooks and was able to make things grow, even when no one else could.
 She shared her gifts with the community at the Notre Dame Province Center in Belmont the past fourteen years, before moving to Mercy Retirement and Care Center.

 “Beauty is at the heart of God, and the beauty that we see – and even create –